pgeu/pgeu-system/docs/confreg/vouchers.md

 Code
 : This is the actual code that should be entered.

-Discountpercentage
+Discount percentage
 : The percent discount that this code gives.
-Can't be specified at the same time as discountamount.
+Can't be specified at the same time as discount amount.

-Regonly
+Registation only
 : The percent applies only to the registration, not the full cost including additional options (only available if the type of discount code is percentage)

-Discountamount
+Discount amount
 : The amount of discount this code gives.
-Can't be specified at the same time as discountpercentage.
+Can't be specified at the same time as discount percentage.

-Validuntil
+Valid until
 : The date until which this code can be used.

-Maxuses
+Max uses
 : Maximum number of uses of this code.

-Requiresregtype
+Requires registration type
 : In order to use this discount code, one of the selected registration types must be used.

-Requiresoption
+Requires option
 : In order to use this discount code, one of the selected additional options have to be added to the registration.